The Secret Thing You Never Thought to Do With Eggs

 Packed with protein, vitamin D, potassium, and vitamin B12, eggs are a superfood in their own right.
 They're not only affordable and quick to cook, but they also offer a bounty of nutritional benefits.

-“Eggs are considered one of the most whole protein sources out there,” says Ashley Walter, a Chicago-based fitness chef and personal trainer.
-In other words, eggs contain the nine essential amino acids your body can’t produce on its own but needs in order to build and repair body tissues.
-What’s even better is that they’re cheaper than other high-quality protein sources, such as grass-fed beef and free-range chicken.
+"Eggs are considered one of the most whole protein sources out there," says Ashley Walter, a Chicago-based chef, and personal trainer.
+In other words, eggs contain the nine essential amino acids your body can't produce on its own but needs to build and repair body tissues.
+What's even better is that they're cheaper than other high-quality protein sources, such as grass-fed beef and free-range chicken.

-What’s more, eggs offer portion control, says Jessica Cording, M.S., a registered dietitian and recipe developer.
+What's more, eggs offer portion control, says Jessica Cording, MS, RD, CDN, a registered dietitian and recipe developer.
 Depending on the size, one egg provides roughly 70 to 80 calories and six grams of protein, making it easy to keep track of your daily nutrient and calorie total.
 Best of all, eggs are incredibly versatile.
 To prove it, we asked five chefs to offer their favorite ways to incorporate eggs into cooking.
-For more cooking advice, subscribe to the Eat This, Not That! magazine—and get 50 percent off the cover price!
+Here are some of the best egg recipe ideas they had to offer.

 One of Cording's favorite ways to use eggs is to crack one or two into morning oatmeal before cooking to add a bit of stomach-filling protein and fat.
 You can drop the egg right on top of your go-to oatmeal recipe or mix it in; either way, you'll get a savory flavor in every bite.
 Just don't add eggs if you're soaking your oats overnight, Cording says.
 If you need to shake-up your usual morning routine, try Cording's recipe for chocolate oatmeal with egg whites.